Tim Kang: Career

 Kang was a series regular on CBS's The Mentalist as Special Agent Kimball Cho.
 He appeared in Rambo (2008) and on TV shows like The Office, Chappelle's Show, The Vampire Diaries, and Monk.
 He returned to his theater roots for Julia Cho's new play Aubergine, playing one of the lead characters, Ray.
 It premiered at the Berkeley Repertory Theatre in February 2016 before touring to various theatres.

 In 2012, Kang launched a production company named One Shoot Films with its first film project focusing on child abduction and sexually abused children.

 Kang recurred as Ivan Hess on Marvel's Cloak & Dagger.
-He is a series regular as Detective Gordon Katsumoto in the 2018 reboot of Magnum P.I..
-CBS cancelled the series after four seasons but he continued in the role after the series was picked up for another season by NBC.
+He was a series regular as Detective Gordon Katsumoto in the 2018 reboot of Magnum P.I.
+CBS cancelled the series after four seasons but he continued in the role when the series was picked up for a fifth and final season by NBC.

 Personal life

 Kang has a black belt in Taekwondo.

 With wife actress Gina Marie May, Kang has a daughter, Bianca Jooyung Kang, born November 7, 2009.

-Kang is a national spokesman and active supporter for the National Center for Missing and Exploited Children.
+Kang is a national spokesman and active supporter for the National Center for Missing & Exploited Children.